SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > WE DID THAT TO THEM.
 >
-> WE CAN NO LONGER THROW THEM INTO THE FORESTS--
+> WE CAN NO LONGER JUST THROW THEM INTO THE FORESTS AND FORGET ABOUT THEM--

 #### VINCENT

 > ANY MORE THAN I CAN SEND YOU BACK TO A CAVE AND ARM YOU WITH A CLUB AND SPEAR.
 >
-> DRESS YOU IN A LOINCLOTH.
+> SHALL I DRESS YOU IN A LOINCLOTH?

 <br><i>She pursed her lips, sensing her reservations about bringing animals into the house were falling on deaf ears.</i>